12 July 2021

 6. Closing the Deal

 This is the final stage in the sales pipeline when a lead finally turns into a paying customer.
 However, it may happen that a lead is interested in your product or service but not ready to purchase due to some reason.
-In such cases, when the buyer isn’t prepared to buy yet, you can move them to your sales funnel for nurturing and then check on them later.
+In such cases, when the buyer isn’t prepared to buy yet, you can move them to your ecommerce conversion funnel for nurturing and then check on them later.

 How To Create A Sales Pipeline?